Davidson–Smitherman House: History

+Henry Damon Davidson was born on the property in 1869, his family had been enslaved.

 The house remained in the Davidson family until 1869, when it was purchased by Thomas and Betty Smitherman.
 Thomas Smitherman was a prominent local attorney.
 Smitherman descendants retained the property until it was sold to William E. Henderson in 1963.
 He, in turn, sold it after two years to Charles L. Hollinsworth, who sold it to Gladys Pittman Leggett in 1972.

 Architecture

 The 2 1/2-story Federal style house is notable as one of the only two best antebellum houses remaining in the county and as one of the two earliest and least altered houses built in Centreville by the city's leading builders, George Howard and Enoch Carson.
 The wood-frame structure is set over a full brick basement.
 The front and rear both feature three bay facades, inset with 12 over 12 sash windows downstairs and 12 over 8 windows upstairs.
 The front facade features a full-width two-tiered porch with decorative brackets, while the rear features a one-story porch with brackets matching those on the front.
 The interior is arranged on a center hall plan, with a reverse flight stairway.
 The house has Federal style mantles and wainscoting, with heart pine floors throughout.